Saudi aviation academy to train first women pilots

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DAMMAM, Saudi Arabia: A flight school in Saudi Arabia is opening its doors for women, following the end of a decades-long driving ban in the Kingdom.
+DAMMAM, Saudi Arabia: A flight school in Saudi Arabia is opening its doors for women, following the end of a decades-long driving ban in the deeply conservative Muslim country where many social restrictions are easing.

 Oxford Aviation Academy, a leading trainer and crew recruiter, has already received applications from hundreds of women hoping to start lessons in September at a new branch in the eastern city of Dammam.